 The School recognizes excellence in additional areas, including research, scholarship and examination results.

-Given by her children, her friends and her students, this award is presented to honor long-time adjunct professor Betty Scott and promote a scholarly interest in books, the development of personal libraries, and encourage undergraduate students to accumulate collections pertaining to some particular area of interest.
-Student collections are eligible for the award during a student's last year of study leading to a bachelor's degree.
+Given by her children, her friends and her students, this award is presented to honor long-time adjunct professor Betty Scott and promote a scholarly interest in books.
+The award is used to purchase books during the student’s final year of study at the School of Professional & Continuing Studies.

 - 2014: Kathrina M. Slavey